Healthcare & Medicaid Expansion

 Tip Sheet: Important information for Cubans and Haitians entering the United States regarding Medical Care: This resource, created by NRC-RIM, is intended to provide information for Cubans and Haitians entering the United States regarding Medical Care.

-• NRC-RIM compiled instructions on how to take at-home COVID-19 tests for seven brands in a combined 30 languages in video or written format curated from organizations across the country.
+• At-Home Testing Translated Resources: NRC-RIM compiled instructions on how to take at-home COVID-19 tests for eight brands in a combined 30 languages in video or written format curated from organizations across the country.

 • Order COVID-19 Tests in 150+ Languages: The U.S. Government has set up a hotline for people who have trouble using the online ordering site or need help in languages other than English.
 Call 1-800-232-0233 from 7 a.m. to 7 p.m.
 CT to order four tests per household.

-New Toolkit: Healthy Spaces: As staying up to date on COVID-19 boosters and catching up on routine vaccinations becomes more important, having a thoughtfully designed space can ultimately support healthier communities.
-Learn how you can create Healthy Spaces with a new toolkit, which is the latest collaboration between NRC-RIM and IDEO.org Translations now available in French, Pashto, Spanish, and Vietnamese.
+• Healthy Spaces Toolkit: As staying up to date on COVID-19 boosters and catching up on routine vaccinations becomes more important, having a thoughtfully designed space can ultimately support healthier communities.
+Translations now available in French, Pashto, Spanish, and Vietnamese.

 Medicaid Expansion Helpline for St. Louis Region: There’s a new resource available to consumers in the St. Louis region who are seeking Medicaid expansion information and assistance.
 SLU Law Center for Health Law Studies, the STL Regional Health Commission, and Legal Services of Eastern Missouri have created a Medicaid Expansion Helpline, which trained volunteers are staffing.
 The number is: 1-888-686-1744.